 Options, Accessories, and Parts

 Because many owners use their carts for more than golf, the list of available options and upgrades has grown exponentially.
 For the most part, you can turn either cart brand into a customized masterpiece with loads of luxury and comfort oriented features to make your golf round or stroll around the neighborhood more enjoyable.
 Huge stereos systems, rooftop air conditioning, lift kits, custom golf car wheels and comfortable seating are all available at a price.
-Generally, pricing on parts & accessories for for both brands are fairly comparable, and both brands offer great availability through their large dealer networks.
+Generally, pricing on parts & accessories for for both brands are fairly comparable.
+Whether you need EZGO golf cart parts or Club car part, both brands offer great availability through their large dealer networks.
 Additionally, you can find numerous accessories to add to your cart from both brands.

 Another important feature is the controller.
 This regulates the torque and speed of the cart and can be adjusted by a dealer’s service department.
 While the average speed is about 14-19 miles per hour, you can set up your cart to hit the 40 mile per hour mark (not legally of course, but some people have done it).
 This sounds great on the surface because you will get to your ball more rapidly.
 On a crowded weekend however, getting down the fairway faster only means a longer wait for the foursome in front of you to clear the fairway or green.
 Well, at least you can enjoy the music and beverages while you are stopped.
 The more amps the controller has the better the speed but high-amp controllers can take their toll on battery life, and getting six new eight-volt batteries can be costly exercise.